serverless/components/README.md

     hook: npm run build # Build hook to run on every "serverless deploy"
     dist: ./dist # Location of the distribution folder to upload
 ```

+Improving the Component Input Types system is one of our current big priorities.

 ### Deploying